-As a coach, your role within a team is not only to be a mentor, trainer, and guide, but it’s also to create a positive team environment and culture.
-A team’s culture is what defines the team’s identity.
-And in order to identify what your team culture is, you need to know what you and your athletes stand for.
-It goes beyond what they believe it takes to win.
-It’s more about their beliefs, attitudes, and values about competition.
-To start creating a positive team culture, here’s what you need to do.
+As a coach, your role within a team is not only to be a mentor, trainer, and guide, but it’s also to create a positive and empowering team culture.
+This is important because a team’s culture has a huge impact on the way your athletes perform, interact, and contribute to the team as a whole.
+We like the way League Network puts it – identifying your teams culture goes beyond the want and desire to win a match.
+It’s more about what your athletes beliefs, attitudes and values are.
+To start building a positive and empowering team culture, here’s where you should start.
 Reach out to your team We’re talking about ‘team’ culture here, and that means it shouldn’t be defined just by you as a coach, it should be defined by the whole team.
-So to determine what your team culture is all about, you’ll need to have a discussion with your team about what they believe are the characteristics that…
+So to determine what your team culture is all about, you’ll need to have a…

 Wanting to do everything you can to be the best coach possible?
 The truth is, as a coach, you should be developing and improving your methods constantly.
 What works for one group of athletes, may not work for another.
 So it’s important to know your athletes and train them according to what they need.
-If you’re wanting to learn a few more ways to boost your coaching, you’ve come to the right place.
-1. Focus on communication One of the bases of effective coaching is having good communication between the coach and athlete.
-It’s a two way process that involves not only speaking, but listening as well.
-Encouraging effective communication can help you assess you athlete’s goals and needs.
-Often, sports coaches are great at talking, but aren’t as good at listening.
-In order to be a better coach, you need to take the time to listen to your athletes…
+If you’re wanting to learn a few more ways to improve your coaching skills, you’ve come to the right place!
+Easy Ways helps us understand some key points on how we can all be better coaches.
+1. Keep a coaching journal Many coaches seem to underestimate the benefits of documenting training sessions and keeping training journals.
+From improving technique and boosting efficiency to providing clear direction for lessons, training journals are extremely helpful for both coaches, as well as athletes.
+Top coaches have been keeping training journals to aid them in improving team performance and efficiency.…

 We’ve talked about the importance of coaches keeping journals, but it’s also important for team members to do the same.